Parallel Computing for Data Science Fall 2022 (EN 601.420/620)

 Note to students trying to enroll

-All course enrollment prior to the first day of classes 2022 will be conducted through SIS.
+All course enrollment prior to the first day of classes 2024 will be conducted through SIS.
 For students eligible to enroll through SIS, requests for permission to enroll based on exceptional circumstances or requests to be promoted from the wait list will not be granted.
 Emails requesting such permissions will not receive replies.

 Course Description

 This course studies parallelism in data science, drawing examples from data analytics, statistical programming, and machine learning.
-It focuses mostly on the Python programming ecosystem but will use C/C++ to accelerate Python and Java to explore shared-memory threading.
+It focuses mostly on the Python programming ecosystem, but we will use C/C++ to accelerate Python and Java to explore shared-memory threading.
 It explores parallelism at all levels, including instruction level parallelism (pipelining and vectorization), shared-memory multicore, and distributed computing.
 Concepts from computer architecture and operating systems will be developed in support of parallelism, including Moore’s law, the memory hierarchy, caching, processes/threads, and concurrency control.
 The course will cover modern data-parallel programming frameworks, including Dask, Spark, Hadoop!, and Ray.
 The course will not cover GPU deep-learning frameworks nor CUDA.
 The course is suitable for second-year undergraduate CS majors and graduate students from other science and engineering disciplines that have prior programming experience.
 [Systems]

 Prerequisites:

-- Intermediate Programming (EN 601.120 or the equivalent)
+• Intermediate Programming (EN 601.120 or the equivalent)

-- Data Structures (EN 601.226 or the equivalent)
+• Data Structures (EN 601.226 or the equivalent)

-- Computer Systems Fundamentals (EN 601.333 or the equivalent)
+• Computer Systems Fundamentals (EN 601.333 or the equivalent)

 Course topics include:

-- Amdahl’s law and strong scaling
+• Amdahl’s law and strong scaling

-- Data science in Python: dataframes, numpy, scipy
+• Data science in Python: dataframes, numpy, scipy

-- Machine learning in Python: scikit-learn
+• Machine learning in Python: scikit-learn

-- Instruction-level parallelism
+• Instruction-level parallelism

-- Multicore architectures
+• Multicore architectures

-- Shared-memory parallelism and programming with threads
+• Shared-memory parallelism and programming with threads

-- Memory hierarchy and caching
+• Memory hierarchy and caching

-- Synchronization and concurrency control
+• Synchronization and concurrency control

-- Gustavson’s law and weak scaling
+• Gustavson’s law and weak scaling

-- Data-parallel distributed computing: dask, spark
+• Data-parallel distributed computing: dask, spark

-- Distributed actor programming: ray
+• Distributed actor programming: ray

 Comments on the 2022 Edition

 This course replaces Parallel Programming as it was taught from 2013–2021.
-It shares the same course number
+It shares the same course number and you cannot receive credit for both.
+The new syllabus changes the focus of the course:

-- Examples will be drawn from machine learning and data science as much as possible.
+• Examples will be drawn from machine learning and data science as much as possible.

-- The course will not cover GPU programming, GPUs, or machine learning frameworks, such as TensorFlow, Keras, and PyTorch.
+• The course will not cover GPU programming, GPUs, or machine learning frameworks, such as TensorFlow, Keras, and PyTorch.

-- Supercomputing and scientific/numerical applications will be deemphasized.
+• Supercomputing and scientific/numerical applications will be deemphasized.

-- The course adds material on instruction level parallelism, including pipelining and vectorization.
+• The course adds material on instruction level parallelism, including pipelining and vectorization.

 Most importantly, the term “Programming” has been replaced with “Computing” which reflects the natural evolution of the space to focus more on the architecture and systems aspects of the subject matter and less on programming patterns and parallel design.